MysterieDev/typemill-ultimate-cookiebanner/README.md

 - This will create three figures - each one of these is for one category.
 They follow the same automation rules!

-On these figures, the plugin will install the ui for the corresponding cookie category
+On these figures, the plugin will install the ui for the corresponding cookie category.
+Be noticed that this is a solution as a pseudo shortcode.
+Typemill in its current version will generate a figure element with the corresponding id, and we completely replace that element with our listing.

 ### Reset the consent / Update the consent